Cheetah: In Africa

 Until the 1970s, cheetahs and other carnivores were frequently killed to protect livestock in Africa.
 Gradually the understanding of cheetah ecology increased and their falling numbers became a matter of concern.
 The De Wildt Cheetah and Wildlife Centre was set up in 1971 in South Africa to provide care for wild cheetahs regularly trapped or injured by Namibian farmers.
 By 1987, the first major research project to outline cheetah conservation strategies was underway.
 The Cheetah Conservation Fund, founded in 1990 in Namibia, put efforts into field research and education about cheetahs on the global platform.
-The CCF runs a cheetah genetics laboratory, the only one of its kind, in Otjiwarongo (Namibia); "Bushblok" is an initiative to restore habitat systematically through targeted bush thinning and biomass utilisation.
+It runs a cheetah genetics laboratory, the only one of its kind, in Otjiwarongo;

+"Bushblok" is an initiative to restore habitat systematically through targeted bush thinning and biomass utilisation.
 Several more cheetah-specific conservation programmes have since been established, like Cheetah Outreach in South Africa.

 The Global Cheetah Action Plan Workshop in 2002 laid emphasis on the need for a range-wide survey of wild cheetahs to demarcate areas for conservation efforts and on creating awareness through training programs.

 The Range Wide Conservation Program for Cheetah and African Wild Dogs began in 2007 as a joint initiative of the IUCN Cat and Canid Specialist Groups, the Wildlife Conservation Society and the Zoological Society of London.
 National conservation plans have been developed for several African countries.
-In 2014, the CITES Standing Committee recognised the cheetah as a "species of priority" in their strategies in northeastern Africa to counter wildlife trafficking.
-In December 2016, the results of an extensive survey detailing the distribution and demography of cheetahs throughout the range were published; the researchers recommended listing the cheetah as Endangered on the IUCN Red List.
+In 2014, the CITES Standing Committee recognised the cheetah as a "species of priority" in its strategies in northeastern Africa to counter wildlife trafficking.

 The cheetah was reintroduced in Malawi in 2017.